SJ23 Tech Tip F10b, (Updated 2023-09-08) Bob Schimmel

 It's too bad was there was no wind this day.
 The genoa would have looked better filled with wind.
 But it gives you the idea.

 The sheet lead should have been moved to the side deck track.
 This is always a problem when roller reefing a large sail.
+Later I extended the track in Tech Tip ?.
 To be fair, I have only once used this sail while reefed.
-This is an experiment.
+This was an experiment.

 FIRST REEF SECOND REEF